yazzzuk/AttacktheCloud6/docs/ThunderDome CTF/ThunderDome -  Flag 3 - An Absent Defense.md

 Success!
 Looks like the API has returned data related to people participating in medical trials.
 There are plenty of SQL injection tutorials out there (Port Swigger is a good start) but the payload we sent essentially says for `trialname` if `1=1`, return the entry, so you’ll see entries for various different `trialname`s.

 Although we have managed to get a bunch of sensitive data, there’s nothing interesting in the output and no flag; however, we have confirmed the endpoint is vulnerable to SQL injection - to be specific, boolean-based injection.
 Let’s try another type of injection - time-based.
 This type of injection uses SQL commands to trigger delays, allowing an attacker to infer certain information based on the delay in response from the database.
 We’ll send another request to the endpoint but this time with the payload `"' WAITFOR DELAY '0:0:10';--"`.
 This causes the database to wait for 10 seconds before proceeding with the next operation.
-I chose 10 seconds as a figure because it shows an obvious delay and allows for latency.
+I chose 10 seconds as a conservative number because it shows an obvious delay and allows for latency.
 Let’s send this request:

 ![img]({{ '/assets/images/flag3/Untitled 27.png' | relative_url }}){: .center-image }